aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 What is the problem?
 --------------------

+SAM CLI processes user templates and writes the result to disk for CloudFormation to consume.
+The output template is the contract with users and their tooling — yet the existing test suite has no review surface for that output's *shape*.
+Unit tests verify individual functions in isolation; integration tests assert exit codes and a few narrow properties (`Resources.X.Type == ...`); neither puts the rendered template in front of a human reviewer.

+This shows up most painfully in feature PRs that introduce new output-shaping behavior.
+The reviewer can read the code and run the tests, but cannot easily see *what the feature produces for representative inputs* — the diff in the PR is `samcli/lib/...` Python code, not the YAML that customers will deploy.
+Subtle interactions between pipeline stages — LE expansion vs. SAM transform vs. global-transform export vs. artifact-path merge — are invisible at review time.

-PR #8637 (sam-cli 1.160.0) shipped in-tree CloudFormation Language Extensions (LE) support.
-Within weeks, four production regressions surfaced — every one a behavior shift in the *expanded-template output* that no automated test caught before release:
+PR #8637 (sam-cli 1.160.0, in-tree CFN Language Extensions support) is exhibit A. It introduced large new output-shaping behavior across the build and package paths.
+Within weeks of release four bugs surfaced, each a behavior shift visible in the post-build or post-package template that no automated test caught before release:

-- #9004 — `Fn::FindInMap` / `Join` / `Select` / `Base64` raised on unresolved
+- #9004 — `Fn::FindInMap` / `Join` / `Select` / `Base64` raised on
-  parameter `Ref`s in PARTIAL mode (fixed in #9010).
+  unresolved parameter `Ref`s in PARTIAL mode (fixed in #9010).
-- #9005 — `PACKAGEABLE_RESOURCE_ARTIFACT_PROPERTIES` had drifted from canonical
+- #9005 — `PACKAGEABLE_RESOURCE_ARTIFACT_PROPERTIES` had drifted from
-  resource lists; `AWS::Serverless::Application` and seven sibling types failed packaging (fixed in #9009).
+  canonical resource lists; `AWS::Serverless::Application` and seven sibling types failed packaging (fixed in #9009).
-- #9027 — `AWS::Include` buried inside `Fn::ToJsonString` was invisible to the
+- #9027 — `AWS::Include` buried inside `Fn::ToJsonString` was invisible
-  global-transform walker because LE expansion ran first (fixed in #9030).
+  to the global-transform walker because LE expansion ran first (fixed in #9030).
-- #9029 — LE-aware build merge overwrote `Code: { ZipFile: !Sub ... }` with
+- #9029 — LE-aware build merge overwrote `Code: { ZipFile: !Sub ... }`
-  the LE-resolved value, baking pseudo-param defaults into the built template (fixed in #9031).
+  with the LE-resolved value, baking pseudo-param defaults into the built template (fixed in #9031).

 PR #9033 made local LE processing opt-in to give customers a clean migration path.

-The action item from that retrospective: a golden-template corpus that pins the expanded output of representative templates, plus a CI gate that requires a major-version bump whenever a pin changes.
+These bugs didn't slip past #8637 because the test suite was small — the LE module shipped with comprehensive unit tests and integration tests.
+They slipped past because nobody was asked, at PR-review time, to look at the actual templates `sam build` and `sam package` produce for templates exercising each new LE intrinsic.
+Each bug is a YAML-shape diff that a reviewer would have caught on sight — if the diff had been visible.

+The right moment for that review surface is the feature PR itself.
+#8637 should have shipped with one pinned input/output pair per LE
+intrinsic plus the cross-cutting interactions (LE × nested stacks, LE × AWS::Include, LE × Globals).
+Each iteration on the PR would have produced output diffs alongside code diffs; the four bugs would have appeared as visible shape changes during development, before the PR merged.
+That same pattern then carries forward: every future feature PR pins what it produces, every patch release is auditable for behavior changes.

+A pinned-output corpus solves only half the problem, though.
+Behavior changes — intentional or not — must also be visible to *consumers* of SAM CLI, not just to reviewers.
+The most impactful changes don't just alter output shape: they cause `sam build` or `sam package` to fail outright, breaking customer CI/CD pipelines on what was assumed to be a routine upgrade. #9004 is the canonical example — `sam build` started raising `InvalidTemplateException` on any template that used `!FindInMap` over a parameter without a `Default`, blocking every CI that consumed such a template until the customer either pinned to 1.159.x or upgraded past the fix.
+The 1.159 → 1.160 bump was minor per semver, signalling "additive, backwards-compatible" — but local LE processing turning on by default broke working pipelines, which is the definition of a backwards-incompatible change.
+The version number didn't tell consumers to audit their pipelines, so they didn't.

+This design proposes:

+1. **A golden-template corpus** under `tests/golden/templates/`.
+   For each representative input, pin the post-build and post-package YAML byte-for-byte.
+The pins live in the repo; PR diffs include both the code change and the resulting output change.
+Reviewers see what users will see.

+2. **A CI semver gate** that requires a major-version bump in `samcli/__init__.py` whenever an existing pinned output is modified or deleted.
+New pins (corpus growth) are ungated.
+The gate makes user-visible behavior changes explicit at version-number granularity so downstream tooling can react deliberately.

+The two compose: goldens make output changes *visible* to reviewers;
+the semver check makes them *commitments* to consumers.

 What will be changed?
 ---------------------